awsdocs/amazon-cloudwatch-user-guide/doc_source/download-CloudWatch-Agent-on-EC2-Instance-SSM-first.md

 The endpoints and ports to configure on your proxy are as follows:
 + If you're using the agent to collect metrics, you must whitelist the CloudWatch endpoints for the appropriate Regions\.
 These endpoints are listed in [Amazon CloudWatch](https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region) in the *Amazon Web Services General Reference*\.
 + If you're using the agent to collect logs, you must whitelist the CloudWatch Logs endpoints for the appropriate Regions\.
 These endpoints are listed in [Amazon CloudWatch Logs](https://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region) in the *Amazon Web Services General Reference*\.
-+ If you're using SSM to install the agent or Parameter Store to store your configuration file, you must whitelist the SSM endpoints for the appropriate Regions\.
++ If you're using Systems Manager to install the agent or Parameter Store to store your configuration file, you must whitelist the Systems Manager endpoints for the appropriate Regions\.
 These endpoints are listed in [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.

 Use the following steps to download the CloudWatch agent package using Systems Manager\.